KingsWorldProject/linux-imx_3.10.53_1.1.0_ga/README.md

 ========

-This directory contains the source code for linux 3.10.53_1.1.0_ga for NOVAsom boards, mainly used in the NOVAsom_SDK 1.0.4 Novasom Industries project
+This directory contains the source code for linux 3.10.53_1.1.0_ga for NOVAsom boards, mainly used in the NOVAsom_SDK 1.0.4 Novasom Industries project for external file systems

 ## Prerequisities
 A running Ubuntu 16.04 or an equivalent virtual machine